 You are now ready to dig out the rose bush roots.
 Start about 9 to 10 inches from the center of the bush and use the shovel to carefully dig down toward the middle.
 You will soon be able to feel the root ball.
 Keep going until the shovel easily slips under that root ball.
 Slowly lift it up and out, keeping the soil that is attached to the roots; do not attempt to shake off this soil when you remove the root ball.

 Rose bush roots can extend deep into the soil, and it is important to remove as much of them as possible.
 Once the root ball is out, dig farther down and wider to look for any feeder roots.
 These can be pulled out with a gloved hand or pruned back further.
-You may need to dig as wide as 12 feet to access all of the roots.

 You can also use glyphosate by applying it directly to recently pruned ends of new growth.
 This will allow the phloem of the plant to carry the chemical to the roots.
 You'll want to wear rubber gloves, once again, and be sure to avoid contact with grass or other plants.
 You can use a paintbrush to ensure direct application.